Phone+387 (033) 293 400

 Fax:+387 (033) 552 330

-The work of the UNCT in BiH is guided through a mid-term – usually 5 years - strategic framework called the United Nations Development Assistance Framework (UNDAF).
-The UNDAF for BiH covering the period 2015-2019 was signed with the Council of Ministers of Bosnia and Herzegovina in May 2015 and outlines the priority areas of UNCT development assistance in BiH and key strategic outcomes jointly defined with BiH partners.
-It recognises the aspirations of Bosnia and Herzegovina to become a member of the European Union as the overarching BiH priority and focusses on the following four priority areas of assistance: rural and regional development, social inclusion and democratic governance, justice and security, and energy and environment.
+The work of UNDP as well as the other members of the UNCT in BiH, except all Bretton Woods Institutions and ICTY Office, is based around the UNDAF, a five-year-long United Nations programme.
+The UNDAF for BiH covering the period 2015-2019 was signed by the Council of Ministers of Bosnia and Herzegovina on 15 June 2015.
+It outlines the focal strategies of UNCT’s development assistance in BiH designated jointly by BiH partners.
+It recognises BiH’s aspiration to become a member of the European Union as the overarching priority and directs its operations towards the following areas of assistance: the rule of law and human security; sustainable and equitable development and employment; social inclusion (education, social protection, child protection and health); and the empowerment of women.

-The UNCT has finalised the implementation of several other joint UN programmes that addressed the issues and challenges of gender-based violence in BiH and the implementation of the Roma Action Plan.
-The focus of the next generation of joint UN programmes is to address, among other things, pressing BiH developmental challenges in the areas of peace and reconcilliation, transitional justice, protracted displacement, gender empowerment, social care and protection and energy efficiency and environment.
+The UNCT is in the process of implementation of several other joint UN programmes that addressed the issues and challenges of gender-based violence in BiH and the implementation of the Roma Action Plan.
+The focus of the next generation of joint UN programmes is to address, among other things, the most pressing BiH developmental challenges in the areas of peace and reconciliation, transitional justice, protracted displacement, gender empowerment, social care and protection and energy efficiency and environmental protection.

-UNCT co-operation and co-ordination is also comprehensive in the areas of HIV/AIDS prevention, youth and employment issues, people with disabilities, local development and Roma issues.
+UNCT also co-operates and co-ordinates effectively and exhaustively in the areas of HIV/AIDS prevention, youth and employment issues, people with disabilities, local development and Roma issues.

 Year 2014 has been a difficult year for BiH.
 Just as the economy in Europe and BiH showed limited recovery signs in the first quarter of 2014, BiH was faced with yet another major challenge in the form of the heaviest floods in the 100-year recorded history.